-Advertisements soliciting grant applications appear in publications such as Helsingin Sanomat, Hufvudstadsbladet and Yliopisto magazine in early January each year.
+Advertisements soliciting grant applications appear in publications such as Helsingin Sanomat and Huvudstadsbladet in early January each year.
 The Foundation also provides universities with information on applying for grants.
-Potential applicants may also contact the Foundation for further information.
+To learn more about applying for a grant, you can also contact the Foundation directly.

 Applications must be filled in and submitted to the Foundation as specified in the instructions in the call for applications and the application form.
-Applications must be submitted to the Foundation via the digital application system
+Applications must be submitted to the Foundation via the digital application system: